Cost-Based Approach to Complexity: A Common Denominator?: Case-examples of the cost approach

 \subsection{Statistic distribution}

-Given a function $P(x)$, we can try to reconstruct it by sampling at a sufficient number of values of $x$ and respective ordinates $y = P(x)$, forming a set of samples represented in terms of \emph{Dirac's delta functions $\delta(x)$}~\cite{Costa2019convolution}, and then applying a convolution~\cite{Costa2019convolution} between that set of $\delta$ and a \emph{Gaussian function}, so as to interpolate smoothly between the missing information (gaps).
-The outcome of this convolution consists of a new function that approximates $P(x)$ with a precision that depends on the number of samples taken, as can be seen in Figure~\ref{fdp}.
+Given a generic function $P(x)$ sampled at a sufficient number of values of $x$ and respective ordinates $y = P(x)$, forming a set of samples represented in terms of \emph{Dirac's delta functions $\delta(x)$}, it is often necessary to obtain an interpolation between these sampled points.
+This can be done in several manners, including by applying a convolution~\cite{Costa2019convolution} between that set of $\delta$ and a kernel such as the \emph{Gaussian function}, so as to interpolate smoothly between the missing information (gaps).
+This provides a simple example of the concept of regularization, in which smoothness is adopted as a constraint to complement the missing information in a dataset.
+The convolution between a Gaussian $G(X)$ with standard correlation matrix $K$ and a set of $N$ Dirac's delta functions $\delta(X-x_i)$ with the set of positions $X = [x_1, x_2, ... ,x_N]$, denoted as $(\delta*G)(X)$, consists of a sum of element-wise products of the set of $\delta(X-x_i)$ and $G(X)$ displaced by $j$ over each $\delta$ of the set.
+That is

+It should be observed that the above equation refers to a simplification of the more general convolution expression, allowed by the symmetry of the Gaussian function and the sampling property of the Dirac's delta function (e.g.~\cite{Costa2019convolution}).

+The above principle is also called a \emph{Kernel density estimation}~\cite{parzen1962} and its outcome consists of a new function that approximates $P(x)$ with a precision that depends on the number of samples taken, as can be seen in Figure~\ref{fdp}.

-We can understand the computational cost as our modelling cost, depending of the number of samples taken, while the operation cost of our model could correspond to the quadratic error between the convolution outcome and $P(x)$.
+We can understand the computational cost (processing and storage) as our modelling cost, depending of the number of samples taken, while the operation cost of our model could correspond to the quadratic error between the convolution outcome and $P(x)$.
 By normalizing the modelling and operation costs for different numbers of samples, as shown in Figure~\ref{fdp_cost}, we can analyse the relationship between the involved costs.

-As this result shows, the total cost reaches a minimum for $500$ samples, indicating an optimal sample size to reduce the error of approximation on the face of the cost of applying a higher number of samples, as beyond the mark of $500$ samples the efficiency of the solutions tends to decrease, considering the adopted hypothesis.
+As this result shows, the model cost increases with the number of samples, as expected, reflecting the increasing complexity of the model.
+However, the error decreases with the number of samples, implying the total cost to reach a minimum for $500$ samples, indicating an optimal sample size (for this example) to reduce the error of approximation on the face of the cost of applying a higher number of samples, as beyond the mark of $500$ samples the efficiency of the solutions tends to decrease, producing a more complex model without effective gain in accuracy, considering the adopted hypothesis.

-\subsection{Simulated Annealing}
+\subsection{Simulated annealing}